Personal Independence Payment

 How to ask for a mandatory reconsideration

-To ask for a mandatory reconsideration, call the number on the decision letter.
-When you get through, you should do the following:
+To ask for a mandatory reconsideration, write to the address (or ring the number) on the decision letter and do the following:

 - Request a mandatory reconsideration of the decision.
 Explain why you disagree with their decision simply at this stage, for example, “I believe that you’ve underestimated the effect of my disability and consequently underestimated the extent of my mobility problems and/or the difficulties I have in carrying out daily living activities.”

 - Ask them to send you copies of all the evidence that was used in making the decision.

 - Ask them not to take any further action until you have had the chance to respond to that evidence.

 If you phone, put your request in writing as well.
 Keep a copy for yourself.

 If you have not received the evidence after 2 weeks, telephone the Department for Work and Pensions again to remind them to send it.